SweepCasinos > Vegas Gems

 💬 Comment

-Vegas Gems lets you take a break from playing with a couple clicks, and it does honor exclusions on un-verified emails.
-But everything is left to user management.
-There are no guardrails if a user overplays unless the user takes the brakes off themselves.
+With Vegas Gems, you can take a break from playing with just a couple of clicks.
+It also honors exclusions on unverified emails.
+However, everything is left to user management.
+There are no safeguards if a user overplays, unless the user applies the brakes themselves.

 Vegas Gems’ Tools Kick In Fast, But Stay Basic

-When I went searching for “Timeout Tools” at Vegas Gems, I thought it would take a bit of digging to find it.
-But nope, just hanging out there — in the profile tab, basically right at the top, where it was right next to email prefs.
-Once I hit it twice, I was logged out on the spot, and, boom, yeah, the promos stopped.
-I did check spam, too, just in case.
+I thought it would take a bit of digging to find “Timeout Tools” at Vegas Gems when I went searching for it.
+But it was right there in the profile tab at the top next to email preferences.
+Once I clicked on it twice, I was logged out on the spot, and the promos stopped.
+I checked my spam folder, too, just in case.

-What was a surprise was that I could perform that same block with an email that wasn’t even registered.
-I was just curious, so I did it, and it worked, so that was something you never see.
-Probably a good option to take if you’re just needing a way out without all the login palaver.
+I was surprised that I could perform the same block with an email that wasn’t registered.
+I was just curious, so I tried it, and it worked.
+That’s something you never see.
+It’s probably a good option if you need to get out without going through the login process.

 What I didn’t see: Anything that intervenes before you disappear down the black hole.
-No spend limits, no timers, nothing that pops up after you’ve been playing for a long run.
-I even did 10 redemptions in a row to confirm the test, and nothing from the system.
-So, if your play is starting to ramp up, just know — that is completely your responsibility to see and then potentially cease.
+There were no spending limits, no timers, and nothing popped up after I played for a long time.
+I did ten redemptions in a row to confirm the test, and there was no response from the system.

-Anyway, here is everything else I did find, aside from the menu hunting I had to do.
+Anyway, here is everything else I found aside from hunting for the menu.

 Tool/